 However, the aforementioned matrix factor models all assume that the covariance of the vectorized idiosyncratic terms is bounded in recovering the latent low-dimensional factors, whereas many empirical examples suggest that the noise effect may be prominent.
 To illustrate, we plot the daily returns of 49 U.S. industrial portfolios from July 13, 1998 to November 23, 1990 in Figure \ref{fig1}(a).
-The data can be downloaded from Prof. Kenneth R. French's data library.
+The data is accessible from Prof. Kenneth R. French's library.
 We apply the PCA to the data and show the spectral densities of the first nine empirical principal components in Figure~\ref{fig1}(b).
 Clearly, the third and the fifth components are essentially white noises, indicating that the noise effect of the data can be prominent.
 See \cite{black1986} for further information.
-When prominent noises exist, it becomes harder to detect the dynamically dependent factors.
+When prominent white noises exist, it becomes harder to detect the dynamically dependent factors.

-To overcome the difficulty, \cite{gaotsay2021c} introduced a new matrix-variate factor model from a transformation perspective where the observed series is a non-singular linear transformation of a common factor process and some white noise series.
-An advantage of this transformation approach is that it can handle the case of low signal-to-noise ratios, that is, the case of prominent noises.
+To address this issue, \cite{gaotsay2021c} introduced a novel matrix-variate factor model from a transformation perspective, where the observed series is represented as a non-singular linear transformation of common factors and white noise series.
+An advantage of this approach is its ability to handle low signal-to-noise ratios, that is, the case of prominent noises.

-This paper focuses on extracting dynamically dependent factors from matrix-variate time series under the framework of the first approach mentioned earlier in which the observed matrix series is driven by a dynamically dependent, low-dimensional factor process plus a matrix noises.
-It marks a further development in factor modeling of high-dimensional matrix-variate time series by proposing an alternative approach to \cite{gaotsay2021c}. {Specifically, this paper provides an efficient alternative approach, which is different from that of \cite{gaotsay2021c}, to studying the dynamical dependence of the matrix time series.
-For} a $p_1\times p_2$ dimensional time series $\bY_t=[\by_{1,t},...,\by_{p_2,t}]$, we start with the factor model considered in \cite{wang2018},
+This paper focuses on extracting dynamically dependent factors from matrix-variate time series under the framework {that the observed series is driven by a dynamically dependent, low-dimensional matrix factor process plus a matrix noise.} It contributes a further development in factor modelling of high-dimensional matrix-variate time series by proposing an alternative approach to \cite{gaotsay2021c}.
+Specifically, this paper provides an efficient alternative approach to studying the dynamical dependence of matrix time series.
+For a $p_1\times p_2$ dimensional time series $\bY_t=[\by_{1,t},...,\by_{p_2,t}]$, we start with the factor model considered in \cite{wang2018},